NHatsen/LocRW/README.md

+## Dependencies

+The following Nuget Packages are needed to compile the project:

+- CsvHelper by Josh Close
+- OpenMcfd by ironfede

+## Quick test

+You will find the compiled test project in the Release section.
+After download and unrar the file, run **TestLocRW.exe** and open some .loc files.

 ## To Do

 Add some error managing and feedback anytime an operation is completed.

 Add some options to read/write csv files using different separators and headers.

 ## Version History

 See [CHANGELOG.md](CHANGELOG.md).

 ## Copyright and License